What should I memorize for the MCAT?

-Is there anything I should definitely memorize for the MCAT?
-This is a tricky question because the AAMC doesn’t explicitly state what content should memorized and what content should simply be understood.
+The AAMC acknowledges that not every concept is created equal, and has released a website that outlines their content in a hierarchical nature.
+However, thoroughly reading through this entire website would take up hours and hours of your precious study time.
+The question of memorizing vs. truly understanding is tricky because the AAMC doesn’t explicitly state what content should be memorized and what content should simply be understood.
 For this reason, the best resource we have in knowing what to memorize comes from students who have already done well on the MCAT.
 Some things that they recommend memorizing include:

-- Every Amino Acid, its shorthand, and its characteristics.
+- Every amino acid, its shorthand, and its characteristics.
 These should be your best friend by the time your test date rolls around.
+Try our Amino Acid course if you want to crush this critical concept!

 - The major metabolic pathways.
-From glycolysis to Beta-Oxidation, you should know these pathways forward and backward.
+From glycolysis to beta-oxidation, you should know these pathways forward and backward.
+Try our Metabolic Pathways if you want to crush this critical concept!

 - The major hormones and enzymes.
 When it comes to these important biomolecules, you should at least have a general idea of the structure and function.